Truda Spruyt (Chair)

 Shalini is a history graduate who is a practising lawyer; she is also a learning and development consultant, working with professionals on their leadership and management skills.
 She has always had an interest in promoting learning, particularly around literacy and critical thinking – skills she has seen are vital life skills applicable in any environment she has worked in.
 She has two children and is vice chair of the governors of St Gildas’ Primary School.

-Cathy is a Section Manager at Imperial College London, where she works closely with leading academics, colleagues and a variety of funding bodies to identify potential funding streams and advise on research grant applications, costings and reports.
+Cathy is Department Manager at Imperial College London, where she works closely with leading academics, colleagues and a variety of funding bodies to identify potential funding streams and advise on research grant applications, costings and reports.
 She maintains budgetary discipline for a range of accounts, and it is this extensive experience in financial management and reporting that Cathy brings to the Board.
 Cathy is passionate about supporting the development of future generations and firmly believes that the creative and critical thinking nurtured through philosophy is crucial in enabling us all better to understand and meet the challenges we face, both current and future.